 This very ancient story also contains the origins of the yule log.
 Today, the tradition of the yule log is known as a physical log and fire.
 But in those times, it also represented a spiritual light and fire which helped sustain others until their own spiritual flame could be strengthened or rekindled.

 Today, the mantle has again passed from Teacher to student and it is now up to some (soon to be many!) of us to help tend the flame for others.
-And if you are a regular reader of our blog articles here at Violet Flame World, you will know one of the best ways to tend this flame is through the ongoing use of the violet flame.
+And if you are a regular reader of our blog posts here at Violet Flame World, you will know one of the best ways to tend this spiritual fire is through the ongoing use of the violet flame.

 In closing, we would like to share the following Christmas video with you.
 It has a very inspiring message and shows how we can share the Light of our hearts with others we meet along life’s journey.
 The man who wrote this wonderful song is the one, who along with his mother, experienced the story portrayed in the video.